fkoehler42/Shellcode/README.md

 ## From assembly to shellcode

 You have written an awesome assembly file which spawn a shell, chmod the entire file system and make the coffee in less than 42 bytes ?
 Good !
-Now you need to get the op code.
+Now you need to get the op codes.

 ### ELF 32 bit architecture